UnivLille-Meta/Miage23/Week03-ReverseEngineering/Exercises.md

 ## Implementor’s Hat: Inserting entries in the cache

-Let's make a hipothesis.
+Let's make a hypothesis.
 Now that we have read the wikipedia page and we are cache experts, we can assume that
 - a cache hit means that the looked up element is in the cache
 - a cache miss means that the looked up element is not in the cache
 - when a miss happens, probably we are going to insert something in the cache